ryanwcchan/ryanwcchan/README.md

 ## Hi, I'm Ryan 👋
-I'm a passionate software developer with a focus on frontend development and a love for building intuitive and responsive web applications.
+I'm a passionate software developer with a love for building intuitive and responsive web applications.
 I recently graduated with a Bachelor's degree in Information Technology from Ontario Tech University, and I am always eager to expand my knowledge in full-stack development, React, JavaScript, and machine learning.

 ## Technologies & Tools:
 - Frontend: React, HTML, CSS, JavaScript, Bootstrap, TailwindCSS